 - Enjoy Moalboal’s laid-back atmosphere, unspoilt by overdevelopment

 The deep waters of the Tanon Strait combined with the currents that run along Moalboal’s coastline have created the perfect conditions for the growth of plunging walls of coral that start literally metres from the shore.
 Throw in the great visibility, beautiful beaches and lots of marine life and you’ll understand why Moalboal was one of the first areas in the Philippines to find fame as a dive destination.
-And yet despite its long-standing popularity, Moalboal has not suffered from overdevelopment that has plagued over parts of Asia and has held on to its laid-back, friendly atmosphere that continues to draw divers from around the world.
+And yet despite its long-standing popularity, Moalboal has not suffered from overdevelopment that has plagued other parts of Asia and has held on to its laid-back, friendly atmosphere that continues to draw divers from around the world.

 Moalboal’s claim to fame is its version of the Sardine Run - a vast, shimmering school of silvery sardines that currently hugs the coast at Panagsama.
 When divers first discovered this incredible natural phenomenon, the sardines congregated at Pescador Island, but in recent years the fish have moved closer to shore.
-Today, divers, freedivers and snorkelers alike can simply swim out from the beach and be engulfed in this pulsating, swirling school mass of fish - am experience like no other in the Philippines.
+Today, divers, freedivers and snorkelers alike can simply swim out from the beach and be engulfed in this pulsating, swirling mass of fish - an experience like no other in the Philippines.

 The reefs that surround the peninsula’s coastline support an incredible amount of marine life.
 Aside from the famous sardines at Panagsama, you can regularly encounter schools of barracudas, jackfish and batfish, plenty of turtles, and a huge diversity of smaller marine life.
 One of the highlights of Moalboal has to be Pescador Island, just a few kilometres offshore.
 This protected area has plenty of marine life, including schooling fish, reef sharks and turtles, but is more well known for its swim-throughs and tunnels that split the reef.
-Closer to shore you can explore the wreck of a small plane just off the northern tip of the peninsula, visit another marine protected filled with fish life and drift along the plunging walls that define the west coast.
+Closer to shore you can explore the wreck of a small plane just off the northern tip of the peninsula, visit another marine protected area filled with fish life and drift along the plunging walls that define the west coast.
 With so much dramatic scenery and marine life to distract you, the smaller inhabitants of the reef often go unnoticed.
 In fact Moalboal’s walls and reef slopes are great places to search for giant frogfish, ghost pipefish, nudibranchs and pygmy seahorses, and the sheltered bay to the south has a great mix of critters including favourites such as blue-ringed octopus, different frogfish species and plenty of crustaceans that emerge from the sand at night.

 The beautiful reefs that start very close to the shore, plentiful marine life and huge schools of sardines at Panagsama Beach all add up to make Moalboal one of our favourite destinations for snorkeling in the Philippines.
 The top of the dramatic coral wall lies just metres from the shore and you can simply swim out and start exploring the corals in the shallows.
 Ask at your resort or guesthouse and they’ll happily share some of the best locations to enter from the shore.
 Close to Panagsama where the reef is not quite as pretty, the vast swirling school of sardines becomes the main attraction and you’ll find yourself going back again and again to swim amongst the school.